 Volunteers serve as Family Promise of Gwinnett Board of Trustees for three years.
 The current officers and members are:

 Lakeisha has 15 years of public service experience working with foster children, adoptions, teen parents, developmentally disabled, and homeless individuals.
 She is dedicated to empowering others to move beyond their current situation and better their lives.
 Lakeisha enjoys reading and traveling.
-Her educational background includes a Bachelor of Science in sociology and Masters of Public Administration with a specialization in Nonprofit Management.
-Lakeisha has been working with Family Promise since 2012.
-She began her work with Family Promise as the Senior Case Manager and Program Director.
-She continues to work in the housing arena at the local community development office, and she hopes to move Family Promise into a greater direction so that more homeless families can be served.
+Her educational background includes a bachelor of science degree in sociology and a masters of public administration with a specialization in nonprofit management.
+Lakeisha has worked with Family Promise since 2012, beginning as Senior Case Manager and Program Director.
+She continues to work in the public service arena as the Director of Social Services for the Salvation Army.
+Lakeisha hopes to move Family Promise into a greater direction so that more homeless families can be served.

 Gwen Perkins – Vice President